pcolt/Full-Stack-Open-Part3-ex/Readme.md

 ### npm run deploy:full

-We defined the environment variables for development in file .env, but the environment variable that defines the database URL in production should be set to Heroku with the heroku config:set command.
+We defined the environment variables for development in file .env, but the environment variable that defines the database URL in production should be set to Heroku with the heroku config:set command:

-### heroku config:set MONGODB_URI='mongodb+srv://fullstack:secretpasswordhere@cluster0.ck2n2.mongodb.net/note-app?retryWrites=true&w=majority'
+#### `heroku config:set MONGODB_URI='mongodb+srv://fullstack:secretpasswordhere@cluster0.ck2n2.mongodb.net/note-app?retryWrites=true&w=majority'`

 To see the application running on Heroku visit: